initia-labs/rapid-relayer/README.md

 - We need something more rapid.

 ### How We Fix This
-- We removed the `tx_search` query, and handle packets in parallel across several blocks at once.
+- We removed the `tx_search` query, and handled packets in parallel across several blocks at once.
 - Keep track of `synced_height` and `latest_height`.
 - Multi-threaded workers: packet handler and event feeder.
 The event feeder feeds the packet from new blocks to a cache and the packet handler fetches packets from it.
 This way, even if the packet handler stops, the event feeder will continue to operate.
 - We remove the slow call of `tx_search`.